CSS Selector Specificity- Complete Guide

 • Ignoring specificity conflicts and unintended style overrides.

-14. A Deep Dive into Testing and Debugging CSS Selectors
+14. Testing and Debugging CSS Selectors

 15. Conclusion